nedbat/byterun/README.rst

-Internally Byterun needs the kind of overhaul we have here to be able to scale to support bytecode for more Pythons, and to be able to run that bytecode across different versions of Python.
-Specifically, you can't use Python's `dis` module, and a clearer distinction between the version being interpreter and the version of Python running needs to be made.
+Internally Byterun needs the kind of overhaul we have here to be able to scale to support bytecode for more Pythons, and to be able to run bytecode across different versions of Python.
+Specifically, you can't rely on Python's `dis` module if you expect to expect to run a bytecode other than the bytecode that the interpreter is running.

-With `xpython`, tighter control of opcodes and an opcode's implementation is kept for each Python version.
+In `xpython` there is a clear distinction between the version being interpreted and the version of Python that is running.
+There is ighter control of opcodes and an opcode's implementation is kept for each Python version.
 So we'll warn early when something is invalid.
-So in contrast to *Byterun* you can run 3.3 bytecode using Python 3.7 (largely).
+You can run 3.3 bytecode using Python 3.7 (largely).

 The "largely" part is because the interpreter has always made use of Python builtins.
 When a Python version running the interperter matches a